The Son of Man

 - The coming of Christ “on the clouds.”

-- His receipt of dominion over “peoples, races, and tongues.”
+- The receipt of dominion over “peoples, races, and tongues” by the Son of Man.

 - “The Son of Man will send his angels to gather out of his kingdom all things that cause stumbling, and those who do iniquity” – (Matthew 13:41).

-have the final word.
-His God and Father resurrected him, and in “the regeneration, the Son of Man will sit on the throne of his glory, judging the Twelve
+would not have the final word.
+His God and Father resurrected and exalted him, and

 This judgment will